occupational pension provision

 Katrin Straub

-Managing Director at nextsure
+CEO at nextsure

 The topic in brief and concise terms

-Employees have a legal right to salary conversion, and employers must contribute at least fifteen percent since 2019/2022 if they save on social security contributions.
+Employees have a legal right to salary conversion, and since 2019/2022, employers must contribute at least fifteen percent if they save on social security contributions.

-Imagine you earn €3,500 gross per month and decide to invest €150 of that through salary conversion into a company pension scheme.
-Due to savings in taxes and social security contributions, your net cost is often about half, approximately €75.
-Since 2019, your employer is legally required to contribute at least fifteen percent of the converted amount as a subsidy if they save social security contributions.
-In this example, that would be an additional €22.50 that goes into your contract.
+Imagine earning 3,500 euros gross per month and deciding to invest 150 euros of that through salary conversion into a company pension scheme.
+Thanks to savings on taxes and social contributions, your net outlay often amounts to only about half, approximately 75 euros.
+Since 2019, employers have been legally required to contribute at least fifteen percent of the converted amount as a subsidy, if they save on social security contributions.
+In this example, that would be an additional 22.50 euros flowing into your contract.
 This helps your pension capital grow faster.

-Another example: A 30-year-old employee pays €100 monthly through salary conversion.
-Her employer adds the compulsory subsidy of fifteen percent (€15).
-Assuming an annual return of three percent, she would have already saved over €90,000 after 37 years.
-The exact amount of the future pension depends on various factors, such as the return and the chosen implementation method.
-It is advisable to calculate different scenarios.
-The tax treatment of the contributions is a significant advantage.
+Another example: A worker, 30 years old, pays 100 euros monthly through salary conversion.
+Her employer adds the mandatory fifteen percent subsidy (15 euros).
+Assuming an annual return of three percent, she would have saved over 90,000 euros after 37 years.
+The exact amount of the later pension depends on many factors, such as the return and the chosen method of execution.
+It's advisable to calculate various scenarios.
+The tax treatment of contributions is a significant advantage.

 The five implementation methods offer different advantages and disadvantages:

-Current rulings continuously shape the landscape of occupational pensions.
-The Federal Labour Court (BAG) has, for example, repeatedly addressed the employer's liability for benefit reductions by pension funds (e.g., BAG, judgment of 14.03.2023, 3 AZ R 197/22).
-It clarified that the employer is generally liable for the promised benefit, even if implementation is via an external provider.
-Another important topic is the shift from pension commitments to capital benefits, where the BAG sets requirements on proportionality and protection of legitimate expectations (e.g., BAG, judgment of 20.06.2023, 3 AZR 231/22).
-Such rulings demonstrate how dynamic the legal field is and highlight the importance of well-founded advice on occupational pensions.
+Recent court rulings continuously shape the landscape of occupational pensions.
+The Federal Labour Court (BAG) has, for example, repeatedly commented on the employer's liability in the event of benefit reductions by pension funds (e.g., BAG, judgment of 14.03.2023, 3 AZ R 197/22).
+It was clarified that the employer is fundamentally liable for the promised benefits, even if they are executed through an external provider.
+Another important topic is the conversion of pension promises to lump-sum payments, where the BAG sets requirements for proportionality and legitimate expectation (e.g., BAG, judgment of 20.06.2023, 3 AZR 231/22).
+Such rulings demonstrate how dynamic this legal field is and highlight the importance of comprehensive advice on occupational pensions.

-To optimise your occupational pension benefits, you should consider a few points.
-Use the maximum possible tax and social security-free allowance for your contributions.
-In 2025, up to 7,728 euros can be paid in tax-free and 3,864 euros social security-free.
+To optimise your occupational pension scheme benefits, you should consider a few points.
+Make use of the maximum tax-free and social security contribution-free allowance for your contributions.
+In 2025, up to €7,728 can be paid in tax-free and €3,864 free of social security contributions.
 This significantly maximises your savings during the accumulation phase.
-Inquire with your employer about the level of the employer subsidy.
-Since 2022, this has also been mandatory for existing contracts (concluded before 2019) at a rate of at least fifteen per cent of the conversion amount if the employer saves social security contributions.
+Check with your employer about the amount of the employer's contribution.
+Since 2022, this has been mandatory for old contracts (concluded before 2019) at a minimum rate of fifteen per cent of the conversion amount, if the employer saves on social security contributions.

 • Flexibility in adjusting contributions and payment breaks.

-• Options when changing employer (portability).
+• Possibilities when changing employers (portability).

-• Provisions for protection of dependents and disability insurance.
+• Regulations for survivor and disability protection.

 • Cost structure and transparency of the offer.